Free SSN Exposure Scan

 Keep Your SSN Private

-It is important to keep your SSN private and only share it with trusted sources.
-The goal is to only share your SSN when you have a legitimate reason to do so.
-For example, you do not need to share your SSN when you take your pet to the vet, but many of them ask for it.
+It is vital to keep your SSN private and only share it with trusted sources.
+The goal is to share your SSN only for a legitimate reason.
+For example, do not share your SSN with any institution or entity unless necessary.
+You would not need to share your SSN with your pet’s vet or when making an online dating account, but many of these organizations may ask for it.
 Politely decline in situations like these.

 • Getting a background check or applying for credit